open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## 2. Corporate Sponsorships

 Many corporations rely on open source software and are willing to sponsor projects that are crucial to their operations.
 Companies like Google, Microsoft, and Red Hat actively sponsor open source initiatives, providing substantial financial backing.
+Learn more about [corporate sponsorship models](https://www.license-token.com/wiki/corporate-sponsorship-models).

 **Pros:**
 - Significant and stable funding sources.